 Why did the iPhone Battery life reduce?

-This is obvious that with continued usage every machine loses its efficiency and similar is the case with smartphone’s battery lives.
+This is obvious that with continued usage, every machine loses its efficiency, similar to smartphones’ battery lives.

 The other reason is simultaneously using the iPhone while connected with the charger.

-Well, these are some issues that you must take care but there are some other tips that you must check out on your iPhone functions to improve battery life.
+These are some issues that you must take care of, but there are some other tips that you must check out on your iPhone functions to improve battery life.

-But before that first learn about your current health of your iPhone.
+But before that, first, learn about the current health of your iPhone.